Educational Administration (MA)

 Description

-Faculty members are experienced scholars and college administrators who are dedicated to preparing students for rewarding and fulfilling careers in educational administration.
+Faculty members are experienced scholars and administrators in P-12 and postsecondary educational organizations, who are dedicated to preparing students for rewarding and fulfilling careers in educational administration.

-Applicants admitted to the program with a specialization in student affairs have the opportunity to apply for assistantships through various offices on campus.
+Applications admitted to the program in student affairs have the opportunity to apply for assistantships through various offices on campus.

 Career Pathways